silviow/tindev/README.md

 # Tindev
 A tinder for devs.

-Multiplatform application developed with NodeJS, ReactJS and React Native during Rocketseat's "Semana Omnistack 8" event.
+Cross-platform application (for Web, iOS and Android) developed with NodeJS, ReactJS and React Native during Rocketseat's "Semana Omnistack 8" event.

 ![Login screen](login-screen.jpg)